ARMmbed/mbed-os-5-docs/docs/tools/testing/greentea.md

 Possible causes:

 - Another program is using the serial port.
 Be sure all terminals and other instances of Greentea are closed before trying again.
-- The mbed interface firmware is out of date.
-Please see the platform's page on [developer.mbed.org](https://developer.mbed.org/) for details about how to update it.
+- The Mbed interface firmware is out of date.
+Please see the platform's page on [`developer.mbed.org`](https://developer.mbed.org/) for details about how to update it.